hvdwolf/MapPlayer/README.md

 * Shows album art
 * Plays all Android supported formats (mp3/aac/flac, etc.)
 * Play File, Play folder, Play folder in random order
-* "More" menu (vertical 3-dots menu) for "Play folder" and "Play folder in random order", left and tight of folder texts (Against all design rules but handy in widescreen Android car units).
+* In List view: "More" menu (vertical 3-dots menu) for "Play folder" and "Play folder in random order", left and tight of folder texts (Against all design rules but handy in widescreen Android car units).
+* In Gallery view: tap folder icon to open the folder.
+Long-press icon to display popup menu with "Play folder" and "Play folder in random order".
 * Shuffle mode: Play folder in random order
 * Search for a song/artist/album.
 * Runs on Android 10+